 The Genesis 1 account lays out an incredible picture of how God made the world in a single week.
 Just look at all those ordinal numbers (first, second, third . . .).
 This isn’t an artistic, wishy-washy story of billions of years wrapped up in flowery, metaphorical language.
 This is the fresh, vivid portrayal of an eyewitness.

 God doesn’t need long periods of time or primordial goo to get his act together.
 He’s quite capable of making a fully functioning universe in six 24-hour days and resting on the seventh.
 And he tells us that’s exactly what he did.

 So, God created the universe and the first man and woman and declared the status of this galactic garden “very good.”
 What does that mean?
-Oh, just that there was no suffering, no death, no destruction, no backbreaking labor (in every sense of that word backbreaking).
+Oh, just that there was no suffering, no death, no destruction, no backbreaking labor (in every sense of the word backbreaking).
 God doesn’t use “very good” lightly.
 He meant it.

 But then we come to the as-yet-unnamed Adam and Eve.
 They enjoyed close access to their Creator, apparently including regular conversations with him.
 Even those face-to-face meetings with God couldn’t keep them from breaking the one rule he’d given them.

 When Adam disobeyed, God cursed the creation as punishment.
-Everything broke under the weight of that Curse.
+Everything broke under the weight of that curse.
 Cancer wormed its way in, animals began eating each other, and death—that great enemy—set up shop in our now-crumbling universe.